HGVSnomenclature/VarNomen/_bg-material/glossary.md

 *   silent
     *   a variant in a DNA sequence that does not change the amino acid sequence of the encoded protein (based on [MESH](https://www.ncbi.nlm.nih.gov/mesh/?term=silent){:target="\_blank"}).
-    *   **HGVS**: a variant in a protein sequence where compared to the reference sequence the DNA sequenced changed but not the translated amino acid (i.e. the translated codon did change).
+    *   **HGVS**: an amino acid residue in a protein sequence where compared to the reference sequence the DNA sequence changed but not the encoded amino acid.

 *   SNP
     :   Single Nucleotide Polymorphism (SNP).
 Note the preferred term is SNV (Single Nucleotide Variant), [_see polymorphism_](#polymorphism)